 In recent years, there has been significant growth in the availability of Al-anon meetings available online and with other platforms.
 In the past, it was challenging to search and find a meeting so this is a positive development.

-To look for an Al-anon meeting online, you can visit al-anon-meetings online.
+To look for an Alanon meeting online, you can visit alanon meeting online.
 You will find a list of meetings available to you.

-To get started, you can google An-anon meetings or simply go to Al-anon meetings.
+To get started, you can google Al-anon meetings or simply go to Alanon meeting online.
 Once there, you will see several options to choose from; Al-anon meetings, Alateen meetings, Electronic meetings, and a directory of World Wide Al-anon connections.

 One thing to note is that Alateen meetings are specifically for teens who have parents, guardians or other adults in their life that struggle with alcohol addiction.